 - Through Testimonies

 - Through The Words In Music

-Look at those videos again through they eyes of show and tell.
+Look at those videos again through the eyes of the show and tell.
 Which ones were most effective?
 How much show was there compared to the tell?
 What was the most effective in your eyes?

-Use these exercises to better understand how to show your message rather than just tell it.
+Use these exercises to understand better how to show your message rather than tell it.

 Writing Your Script

 Ok, your video canvas is set up, and you are ready to start painting.
 What are you going to fill the canvas with?
 Are you going to shoot a scene with your pastor sharing about your church?
 Are you going to have someone give a personal testimony?
 Are you going to do a graphics orientated video?
 The options are endless, but the brushes remain the same.

 Yes You Can Write

 After doing the exercises I have provided for you, you can write a simple video script.
 You know what you discovered when narrowing down your church’s message to 30 seconds and 90 seconds.
 Now take that work and think about how to lay it out in a video presentation.